dashbase/dashbase-installation/dashcomm/standalone-configs/README.md

 2. Install night-watch on your host.
 (Verify by executing `night-watch` command)
 3. Copy the [freeswitch-nw.yml](freeswitch-nw.yml) to `/etc/telegraf/configs/freeswitch_nw.yml` on your host.

-**Night-Watch is directly used by Telegraf, you can regard the installation as done when you can use `night-watch` command.**
+**Night-Watch is directly used by Telegraf, you can regard the installation as done when you can use `night-watch` command and the config file is present.**

 #### Advanced Configure in [freeswitch-nw.yml](freeswitch-nw.yml)
 * You can change `paths` if you have a custom path storing FreeSWITCH logs.